-Saving Watermelon Seeds Tips
+Saving Watermelon Seeds The Easy Way

 The world record for watermelon seed spitting is 68 feet, 9 ⅛ inches.